 We are regulated and inspected by the Care Quality Commission (CQC), see our ratings.
-We also work with the CQC to employ Experts by Experience, to help inspect services in their central region.
+We also work with the CQC to employ Experts by Experience (ExE), to help inspect services across England.

 Board of Trustees

 Choice Support is governed by a Board of voluntary Trustees, meet them here.

 We are led by a team of Directors, meet them here.

 Read our latest financial statements, Partnership Support Group (PSG) senior managers' remuneration policy and our Gender Pay Report here.